Wyatte73/ME-405-Mecha16/README.md

 - [Wiring Diagram](#wiring-diagram)

 ### Romi Chassis and Components
 The main part of Romi from Pololu has the motors, encoders, power distribution board, and the chassis.
 The motors are connected to a gearbox with a 120:1 ratio.
 The encoders have a resolution of 12 ticks per revolution giving 1440 encoder ticks per revolution of the wheel.
 Romi takes 6 AA batteries to function properly which is handled through the power distribution board.
-All the components from Pololu are designed to work together and
+The power to the motor is connected directly to the power distribution board and are controlled through the power distribution board.

 <p align="center">
   <img width="350" alt="[Screenshot 2025-03-16 160101" src="https://github.com/user-attachments/assets/f1b07fd9-ac19-4c26-b4b9-96e414122c30" />